Canepro/rocketchat-k8s-deployment/README.md

 **🎯 Built with ❤️ for production reliability, monitoring excellence, and operational efficiency.**

+> 💼 **Portfolio Ready**: This project includes live demo access and comprehensive integration guides for showcasing in professional portfolios.
+See the [portfolio/](portfolio/) directory for HTML/CSS templates and deployment instructions.

-*Last Updated: September 19, 2025 - Complete monitoring stack implementation verified*
+*Last Updated: September 21, 2025 - Production-ready with live portfolio demos, anonymous dashboard access, comprehensive monitoring, and complete documentation*